99887710/offer-management/README.md

 [Usage]

-1. build and run the project
+1. build and run the project using Maven version >= 3.5.0

 command: mvn spring-boot:run